octo-technology/OpenTezos/docs/michelson/instructions.md

 #### ADD

 The `ADD` instruction computes additions on mutez.
-It consumes two _mutez_ element on top of the stack and pushes back the addition of the two quantity on top of the stack.
+It consumes two _mutez_ elements on top of the stack and pushes back the addition of the two quantities on top of the stack.

 This operation may fail in case of overflow.